bradbell/xrst/test_rst/spell_cmd_dev.rst

 file_name
 =========
 is the name of the file that the data came from.
-This is only used for error reporting.
+This is used for error reporting and spell.toml.

 .. meta::
    :keywords: page_name